Main Navigation - Mobile

 2. Part of health education classes as well as classroom instruction in subjects such as math, science, language arts, social science and elective subjects, where appropriate.

-1. Nutrition promotion can include participatory activities such as contests, promotions, farm visits, and experience working in school gardens.
-Nutrition promotion shall be designed to be enjoyable, developmentally appropriate, culturally relevant, and includes participatory activities, such as contests, promotions, taste testing, and field trips.
+1. Nutrition promotion can include participatory activities such as contests, promotions, taste testing, farm visits and other field trips, and experience working in school gardens.
+Nutrition promotion shall be designed to be enjoyable, developmentally appropriate, and culturally relevant.

 3. Nutrition education may be offered in the cafeteria as well as the classroom, with coordination between the food and nutrition services staff and teachers.